sclkan/HashQPSongFinder/README.txt

 For the Title hash table, the number of quadratic probes performed is 6 For the Artist hash table, the number of quadratic probes performed is 1

 When the initial table size is 1000000:
 For the Title hash table, the number of quadratic probes performed is 5 For the Artist hash table, the number of quadratic probes performed is 0

 Based on the data above, increasing the table size tends to decrease the number of quadratic probes performed.
 Therefore, these two variables seem to be negatively correlated.
-This makes sense because the larger the table, the less clustering and fewer chances that two objects will cl
+This makes sense because the larger the table, the less clustering and fewer chances that two objects will clash.